sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 tags = ["kotlin", "webassembly"]
 +++

 This blog post is a refined transcription of the presentation Zalim Bashorov and I gave at [Wasm I/O](https://wasmio.tech/) 2023 to introduce Kotlin/Wasm.
-I will later add a video to the recording when available.
+I will later add a video of the recording when available.

 ![](/images/wasmio23/slide1.png)